-Amy O’Connor was at Notre Dame from 2005 until 2007, studying Biology, Chemistry and English Literature.
+Amy O’Connor was at Notre Dame from 2005 until 2007, studying biology, chemistry and English literature.
 She came to Notre Dame with lots of her friends from Cardinal Heenan High School.
-Amy chose Notre Dame because it was the only Catholic Sixth Form in Leeds.
-After finishing her A Levels, and having put her place at Liverpool University on hold for a year, she took a gap year where she went to Thailand to teach English to 7 – 11 year olds.
-After her year out, she returned to study Orthoptics at Liverpool University and on completion secured a place with North Lincolnshire Trust NHS Foundation, where she has her own Clinic of patients.
-Her lasting memory of Notre Dame is “A warm college community which gives you confidence to develop and which went the extra mile to help its students achieve their best.
-I loved my time there”.
+Amy chose Notre Dame because it was the only Catholic sixth form in Leeds.
+After finishing her A levels, and having put her place at Liverpool University on hold for a year, she took a gap year where she went to Thailand to teach English to 7 to 11 year olds.
+After her year out, she returned to study orthoptics at Liverpool University, and on completion secured a place with North Lincolnshire Trust NHS Foundation, where she has her own clinic of patients.
+Her lasting memory of Notre Dame is: ‘A warm college community which gives you confidence to develop and which went the extra mile to help its students achieve their best.
+I loved my time there.’

-Since a young boy my aspiration in life was to pursue a career in Veterinary Surgery however by the time my A-Levels were upon me the mismatch between academic prowess and career aspirations was readily apparent.
+‘Since I was a young boy my aspiration in life was to pursue a career in veterinary surgery.
+However, by the time my A levels were upon me the mismatch between academic prowess and career aspirations was readily apparent.
 The staff at Notre Dame helped me focus on my aspirations and provided me with the support and guidance all teenagers require to help them reach their academic capability.
-Without the tireless encouragement and personal dedication of the tutors at Notre Dame I would have without doubt allowed my career aspirations slip from my grasp.
-Happily after a long struggle with revision, and a good talking too from a certain biology tutor who will remain unnamed, I gained the required grades in the disciplines of Biology, Chemistry and Physics I received an offer to study Veterinary Surgery.
-I qualified as a Veterinary Surgeon from The Royal School of Veterinary Studies, Edinburgh, in 2007 and sad though it seems this was one of the happiest days of my life.
-I now work in a busy orthopaedic veterinary practice in Surrey (www.fitzpatrickreferrals.co.uk) taking care of Cats and Dogs from all over the country and the job is everything I dreamed of as a child!
-I look back on my time at Notre Dame with extreme gratitude; I am only where I am today because the tutors that taught me ensured I fulfilled my potential – thank you!
+Without the tireless encouragement and personal dedication of the tutors at Notre Dame I would have without doubt allowed my career aspirations to slip from my grasp.
+Happily, after a long struggle with revision, and a good talking to from a certain biology tutor who will remain unnamed, I gained the required grades in the disciplines of biology, chemistry and physics and received an offer to study veterinary surgery.
+I qualified as a veterinary surgeon from The Royal School of Veterinary Studies, Edinburgh, in 2007 and sad though it seems this was one of the happiest days of my life.
+I now work in a busy orthopaedic veterinary practice in Surrey (www.fitzpatrickreferrals.co.uk) taking care of cats and dogs from all over the country and the job is everything I dreamed of as a child!
+I look back on my time at Notre Dame with extreme gratitude; I am only where I am today because the tutors that taught me ensured I fulfilled my potential – thank you!’